mbicudo/myjpetstore/README.md

 - DependenciesRun Docker Image

   JPetStore requires an external DB.
 By default the driver is mysql.
+The other parameters are based on env variables as presented below.

   ```
   jdbc.driverClassName=com.mysql.jdbc.Driver